getify/let-er/README.md

 Most people will not need to use these additional *let-er* API methods, but if you do need to perform extra analysis or transforms, the API provides you that flexibility. **NOTE:** Be careful to not modify/invalidate the format of these element structures, or *let-er* will likely not be able to consume them again for the next step.

 ## CLI

-*let-er* comes with a node.js tool called `leter`, in the "bin/" directory, which is a CLI tool for compiling your let-block JS code.
+*let-er* comes with a node.js tool called `leter` (note the lack of `-`), in the "bin/" directory, which is a CLI tool for compiling your let-block JS code.

 Here are the options for the CLI tool: